-It is possible to use encodings different than ASCII in Python source files.
-The best way to do it is to put one more special comment line right after the #! line to define the source file encoding:
+It is also possible to specify a different encoding for source files.
+In order to do this, put one more special comment line right after the #! line to define the source file encoding:

--\- coding: encoding -\-
+-- coding: encoding --

-With that declaration, all characters in the source file will be treated as having the encoding encoding, and it will be possible to directly write Unicode string literals in the selected encoding.
+With that declaration, everything in the source file will be treated as having the encoding encoding instead of UTF-8.
 The list of possible encodings can be found in the Python Library Reference, in the section on codecs.